Integralist/Fresh-Install/README.md

 curl https://raw.githubusercontent.com/Integralist/Fresh-Install/master/provision.sh | sh
 ```

+**Update** I've moved my dotfiles into a separate repo and the `provision.sh` has been updated accordingly to pull the dotfiles and install them into the users `$HOME` directory.

-There is also a [`provision-complete.sh`](https://github.com/Integralist/Fresh-Install/blob/master/provision-complete.sh) file you'll need to run after Dropbox has finished sync'ing.
-To download the script run the following command:
+~~There is also a [`provision-complete.sh`](https://github.com/Integralist/Fresh-Install/blob/master/provision-complete.sh) file you'll need to run after Dropbox has finished sync'ing.
+To download the script run the following command:~~

 ```sh
 curl https://raw.githubusercontent.com/Integralist/Fresh-Install/master/provision-complete.sh | sh